yelbachir/multgam_pkg/README.md

 # multgam
-Rcpp package implementing automatic smoothing for multiple generalized additive models
+Rcpp package implementing automatic smoothing for multiple generalized additive models as described in El-Bachir and Davison (2019).

 ## Installation
 multgam must be installed from source as follows: